 A cold compress can also work wonders; try an ice pack or frozen bag of peas.
 You might choose to wrap the item in a soft cloth to protect your skin.

-Try to apply the hot or cold compress on the skin for 30 seconds to 1 minute, and then remove it.
+Try to apply the hot or cold compress on the skin for 30 seconds to one minute, and then remove it.
 Repeat this until you experience relief.
 If nothing else, the varying temperatures can offer a distraction from the tension.

 Deep Tissue Massage